James Havard

-James Havard (1937 – December 15, 2020) was an American painter and sculptor.
+James Pinkney Havard (1937 – December 15, 2020) was an American painter and sculptor.
 He was a pioneer of abstract illusionism in the 1970s.
 In the 1980s he changed his style into a form of abstract expressionism influenced by Native American and tribal cultures as well as outsider art.
 Drawing inspiration from outsider and tribal art, Havard stands within a tradition that includes such notable artists as Paul Gauguin, Cy Twombly, Jean Dubuffet, Jean-Michel Basquiat, and Joseph Beuys.